DFE-Digital/register-early-career-teachers/documentation/site/content/product/principles.md

 Sometimes, we might need to take the slightly longer way to do things to ensure it can be edited more easily in the future.

 For example, rather than have a table in our database for each distinct user group, we've decided to use a 'users' table with relationships to other tables.
+This means if the user groups involved in the services change, it should be easier to make the necessary changes to the data model.

 ## Self-sustainability over building more